floresjmjr/nutriApp/README.md

 ### Third Phase
 *Planned To Do*
 * Suggest recipes (or food items) based on nutrients that one is lacking in their diet (log)
-* Calculate nutritional info based on specific measurements and ingredients of a given receipe
+* Calculate nutritional info based on specific measurements and ingredients of a given recipe
 * Import nutritional info through the barcode